Milan 11-4-1, Torino 2-6-8

-Milan is hosting Sampdoria at San Siro in round 29 in the Italian Serie A.
+Milan is welcoming Torino to San Siro in round 17 in the Italian Serie A.

-When playing at home, Milan has not lost to Sampdoria in their last 3 games.
-The trends are on Milan’s side in this matchup, and honestly, Milan can’t afford to lose any more games if they want to stay on Inter’s tail.
+When playing at home, Milan has not lost to Torino in their last 19 games.
+The trends are heavily on Milan’s side in this matchup, and Milan will be looking to get back on the winning track to stay ahead of Inter in the Serie A table.
 I’m taking Milan at home.